shaneoh10/ms3-precise-calibration/TESTING.md

 #### I want to be able to update the status of an instrument when calibration is complete (Pass / Fail)
 - For each instrument in the Cals Due page, when the user clicks on the instrument they are presented with all the information on that instrument and also a "Sign Off" button .
-- This sign off button will only be visible to users with standard access so as to reduce the possibility of fabriction of results.
+- This sign off button will only be visible to users with standard access so as to reduce the possibility of fabrication of results.
 I tested this by logging in to a standard level account and a supervisor level account and it works OK.
 - When a user clicks the sign off button, they are redirected to the sign off page which contains a pre-filled read only form with the information of the instrument they want to sign off.
 - The user then chooses a radio button (PASS / FAIL) and submits the form to update the calibration status of the instrument.
 - I tested that the "Sign Off" button returns the correct instrument information and that the form submits the information to the database correctly and all is working OK.